top of page

 We Need To Responsibly Fund The Police And Cultivate Positive And Effective Relationships With The Communities They Serve

 Our criminal justice system is broken.
 We imprison people at a higher rate than any country in the world.
 The prison population is fueled by a system that criminalizes poverty, sacrifices the bodies of its most vulnerable citizens, and incarcerates people of color at disproportionate levels.
-While Ty believes serious crimes deserve serious punishments, he also believes in second chances, which is why as a community organizer, hr fought for Mississippians to have equal access to the protections of the justice system.
+While Ty believes serious crimes deserve serious punishments, he also believes in second chances, which is why as a community organizer, he fought for Mississippians to have equal access to the protections of the justice system.

 It is morally wrong and makes no economic sense to put up barriers to social re-entry of formerly incarcerated Americans.
 After serving their time and paying their debt to society, Americans can and should be expected to make contributions to their communities.